Barnwell: Will Deshaun Watson, Carson Wentz crash back to earth?

 This shouldn't be a surprise given Watson's abilities as a runner.
 Opposing defenses simply couldn't deal with Houston's play-action game last season.
 When he faked a handoff, Watson averaged 10.3 yards per attempt, with a 124.3 passer rating and a staggering 95.6 Total QBR.
 The latter number led the league and was the fourth-best QBR by a passer with 50 or more play-action attempts since 2007.

-Watson should still be effective on play-action in 2018, but it'll be tough for the second-year passer to be as good.
+Watson should still be effective on play-action in 2018, but it will be tough for the second-year passer to be as good.

 The Texans' schedule was relatively easy